FalkensMazeDev/youtube-w-analytics/readme.txt

 == Changelog ==

 = 1.1 =
 * Initial release of plugin.
-Currently it doesnt look like the theme choice is working the way it should.